-A) Approximately 230,000 tonnes per annum of waste would be processed by the Energy Recovery Facility.
+A) Up to 230,000 tonnes per annum of waste would be processed by the Energy Recovery Facility.
 This consists of post-recycled waste, including commercial & industrial as well as household waste and biodegradable waste such as paper, food and wood which would release methane gas if landfilled.
 It does not include hazardous waste.

 The RDF component of the waste is dried and shredded prior to being brought on-site, so easier and lighter to transport.
 It will include the materials that it is not possible to recycle in the adjacent Materials Recycling Facility.

 Currently much of this type of material in the UK is either landfilled or shipped abroad for use in similar facilities, particularly on the Continent.
 R&P Clean Power Ltd will divert this waste from landfill and will source it predominantly from local waste supply companies, thereby using locally sourced waste to produce heat and power for the local community and economy.

 It is environmentally and commercially appropriate for us to use local-arising waste in adherence with tenets of the Proximity Principle by lowering the cost of transport as well as the carbon emissions of this transport.

 Furthermore, this symbiotic process represents an important building block for the advancement of Derbyshire’s circular economy.